 ➤ City authority: In some cases, a crash is caused by poor road maintenance (such as dangerous potholes) or poor road layouts.
 In these scenarios, the city may be negligent.

 You do not need to worry about taking on the insurance company or legal team representing the at-fault party on your own.
-That is what we are here for.
-Our bus accident attorneys based in Orange County will provide expert help.
+Our bus accident attorneys in Orange County will provide expert help and legal guidance.

 Thousands of people are injured or killed in accidents involving buses every year in the United States.
 The following facts and statistics show how common bus accidents are: